 Millennials Buying Homes

-In report earlier this year by the Ellie Mae Millennial Tracker, 89% of mortgage loans made to millennial borrowers in July were for new home purchases.
+In a report earlier this year by the Ellie Mae Millennial Tracker, 89% of mortgage loans made to millennial borrowers in July were for new home purchases.
 That’s up by a huge margin from the year prior.
 In addition, Inc. Magazine noted in 2017 that 66% of millennials plan to buy a home in the next 5 years.
 We’re entering the third year of that which means millennials have more purchasing power than ever.

-According to top performing Denver realtor, Denise Fisher, one thing real estate agents must adapt to when catering to their millennial clients is dealing with two sets of buyers for the same home.
+According to top-performing Denver realtor, Denise Fisher, one thing real estate agents must adapt to when catering to their millennial clients is dealing with two sets of buyers for the same home.
 She explained that while millennials are usually the ones to research and vet the property online, there’s a huge tendency that parents will eventually get involved in the buying process.

 Real estate agents must also adapt to how these younger buyers are searching for homes.
 It’s time for agents to start really utilizing tools like social media and PPC campaigns to showcase the properties they offer.
 Understanding how today’s buyers are searching for information and making purchase decisions can help agents tremendously in 2019.

-Little things like learning real estate photography to upload a quality photos to highlighting certain aspects and places within the community that may appeal to millennials will make world of difference when selling to these prospective buyers.
+Little things like learning real estate photography to upload quality photos to highlight certain aspects and places within the community that may appeal to millennials will make a world of difference when selling to these prospective buyers.
 If you haven’t done it already, it’s also best to also keep up with local trends and regulations through real estate continuing education.
 The caveat, of course, is that you can simply do this online too.
 Less hassle, more sales.